cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 At the client, in your computer, you should see the reply of what you're writing.

-If you want to check or modify the connection data  you can do in the next path:
+If you want to check or modify the connection data, you can do it in the next path:
 `make menuconfig`

 `Application configuration`